eric-bach/task-genie/README.md

 </div>

 <div align="center">
-  <strong>An AI-powered assistant that integrates with Azure DevOps Boards to ensure user story completeness and automatically breaks them down into actionable tasks, streamlining the Agile process and enhancing developer productivity.</strong>
+  <strong>An AI-powered assistant that integrates with Azure DevOps Boards to ensure work items (Epic, Feature, User Story) are well-defined and automatically breaks them down into actionable work items, streamlining the Agile process and enhancing developer productivity.</strong><br />
+  Task Genie follows Azure DevOps hierarchy where Epics are broken down into Features, Features into User Stories, and User Stories into Tasks.
 </div>

 <br>